-Common procedures
+Common procedures for installable features

-This section contains the common procedures related to installing, removing, and replacing the backplane.
+This section contains all the common procedures that are related to installing, removing, and replacing features.

 Observe these precautions when you are installing, removing, or replacing features and parts.

 These precautions are intended to create a safe environment to service your system and do not provide steps for servicing your system.
 The installation, removal, and replacement procedures provide the step-by-step processes required to service your system.